hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/prestashop/domains/__init__.md

 4. **No Fixtures Needed:** The `__init__.py` file doesn't have functions or methods that take arguments, so no fixtures are needed in this case.

-5. **Comprehensive Test Strategy:** While the code is very simple, the test is sufficient.
+5. **Comprehensive Test Startegy:** While the code is very simple, the test is sufficient.
 A more complex set of functions or methods would require more involved tests with various input scenarios.

 **How to Run the Tests:**